Cowboys4life/Intermediate_CAD/README.md

  ## Description:
  It was an assignment were we had to add a lot of configuration to make it colorful, diffrent shape, and size.
 It was pretty easy and didn't take that long to do.
+I had to make multiple configurations on the lego so it can be different size shape and color.

  ## Evidence: